SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 To change the time range on the X-axis,

 * select a different time range from the dropdown list in the top menu bar, enter a custom time range into the "From" and "To" fields in the data explorer,
-* drag the X-axis and move ot left or right to move the time period,
+* drag the X-axis and move of left or right to move the time period,
 * double-click into the data explorer to zoom out.

 >**Info**: > Real-time updates will be switched off if you set a time range in the past.